edak64/Urbanisation/README.md

 1. Navigate to the API folder in the project directory.
 2. Run `npm install` to install the necessary dependencies.
 3. Start the API server with the command: `node index.js`.
+Make sure that the API server is running on `localhost:5000`.